michmattera/HerBody/README.md

 They are slightly different:

 1. From book a session = The page will show a summary of the booking
-2. From edit a session page = The page will show asummary of the old booking and a summary of a new one.
+2. From edit a session page = The page will show a summary of the old booking and a summary of a new one.
 <br>
 <br>
-The user will have than 2 choices :
+The user will have 2 choices :

-- Confirm = The booking will be saved, the user redirected to the booking list template.
+- Confirm = The booking will be saved, and the user redirected to the booking list template.
-- Cancel = The user will just be redirect to the booking list page , and the booking will still be there.
+- Cancel = The user will just be redirected to the booking list page, and the booking will still be there.

-Both shown above .
+Both are shown above .
 _____________________________________________________________________________

  ### Contact

-Contact page functionality , will have a form , where the user will be prompted to enter:
+Contact page functionality will have a form, where the user will be prompted to enter:

 - Name
 - Email
 - Subject
 - Message

-If the user is logged in than automatically the name and the email will be inserted automatically, while if the user is not logged in no.
+If the user is logged in then automatically the name and the email will be inserted, while if the user is not logged in no.
-The user than will have a success message and will be redirected to a contact confirmation page , just to confirm the correct submission of the form.
+The user then will have a success message and will be redirected to a contact confirmation page, just to confirm the correct submission of the form.

 <details>
 <summary>Contact functionality</summary>